 - Children may lack the skills necessary to fully operate and control the ATV.

-Common Causes of ATV Accidents in Las Vegas
+What are the Common Causes of ATV Accidents in Las Vegas?

 ATVs are used as both work and recreational vehicles and are extremely useful and fun modes of transportation when used correctly.
 Because riders are not enclosed, it is imperative that the driver use the utmost amount of care when operating the vehicle.
 Aside from the increased risks for accidents mention above, other factors are often associated to ATV accidents are:

 - Negligence.
 The most common cause for Nevada ATV accidence is negligence among those operating the vehicle.
 This includes inexperienced drivers, excessive speeds, and showing off.
 ATVs can travel at high speeds, and without proper experience or attention, can easily turn fatal if flipped or rolled due to poor driving and control.